 In 2017, 28.69 million foreigners visited Japan.
 According to a study on Foreign Visitor Consumption Trends carried out by the Japan Tourism Ministry, 12.2% of them expressed a desire to watch a stage performance on their next visit to Japan.

-DRUM TAO stage director Ikuo Bujitaka sits down with The Sankei Shimbun and JAPAN Forward to share how the band taps into this new trend.
+DRUM TAO stage director Ikuo Fujitaka sits down with The Sankei Shimbun and JAPAN Forward to share how the band taps into this new trend.

 First, a quick note about DRUM TAO.
 Your traditional folk image is strong, but TAO is an entertainment show focusing on performance, isn’t it?

 We wanted to do something that would appeal to young people.
 I thought about what would be good, and what immediately came to mind was Cirque du Soleil, a Canadian performance group.
 Their acrobatic show, Mystère, was performed in Las Vegas, the birthplace of show business.
 There were taiko drums playing for the opening, and although they weren’t played very well, they looked good and the audience loved it.
 For some reason, it left a strong impression on me.
 I realized there was no need to get hung up on traditional costumes like Happi and Hachimaki.

 DRUM TAO is gaining popularity abroad and goes on overseas tours regularly.
 However, your last North American tour was harshly criticized for being “boring.”